trekhleb/machine-learning-experiments/README.md

 pip install -r requirements.txt
 ```

-ℹ️  To install new packages run `pip install package-name`.
+To install new packages run `pip install package-name`.
 To add new packages to the requirements run `pip freeze > requirements.txt`.

 ### Launch Jupyter locally